Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 ## Writing my first query

-Let's start by using the **surveys** table.
-Here we have data on every individual that was captured at the site, including when they were captured, what plot they were captured on, their species ID, sex and weight in grams.
+Let's start by using the **matches** table.
+Here we have data on every world cup game that was played from 1930 to 2014: the outcome of every game, goals at half time, host city, attendance, etc.

-Let’s write an SQL query that selects all of the columns in the surveys table.
+Let’s write an SQL query that selects all of the columns in the matches table.
 SQL queries can be written in the box located under the "Execute SQL" tab.
 Click on the right arrow above the query box to execute the query.
 (You can also use the keyboard shortcut "Cmd-Enter" on a Mac or "Ctrl-Enter" on a Windows machine to execute a query.)
 The results are displayed in the box below your query.
 If you want to display all of the columns in a table, use the wildcard *.

     SELECT *
-    FROM surveys;
+    FROM matches;

 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability, and is good style.